-Under the direction of Tony Cason, our Instrumental Ensembles offer a choice of these outstanding ensembles in which to participate: the University Orchestra, Pepperdine Wind Ensemble, Pepperdine Jazz Ensemble, Collegium Musicum, Chamber Music, Percussion Ensemble, Guitar Ensemble, and the Pickford Ensemble.
+Under the direction of Pierre Tang, our Instrumental Ensembles offer a choice of these outstanding ensembles in which to participate: the University Orchestra, Pepperdine Wind Ensemble, Pepperdine Jazz Ensemble, Collegium Musicum, Chamber Music, Percussion Ensemble, Guitar Ensemble, and the Pickford Ensemble.

 Classical Guitar with Christopher Parkening

 Our students can study classical guitar with America's reigning guitar virtuoso Christopher Parkening.
 We offer a BA in Music with an emphasis in classical guitar.
 The music program, accredited by the National Association of Schools of Music (NASM), also includes a rigorous core curriculum comprised of theory, history, private lessons, ensemble participation, and numerous performance opportunities.

 The Flora L. Thornton Opera Program at Pepperdine offers a multi-faceted approach to the development of the undergraduate singing.
 Performance opportunities in fully-staged productions of opera, summer study abroad, and master classes with top professionals in the field are hallmarks of our program.

 - Learn more about the Flora L. Thornton Opera Program